fchichorro/Linepithema_humile/README.md

+_note_ Inactive project due to a dead-end.
+Need probably need better data.
+The project is not a priority right now for me.

 # Linepithema_humile

 Estimation of dynamic-energy budget parameters for the argentine ant, *Linepithema humile* (Mayr, 1868).
 If successful, this would be the first DEB-parametrized ant species.